 As I have said many times, the pinnacle, the absolute platinum standard of clinical research are meta-reviews (or systematic reviews).
 In an issue of Pediatrics, a meta-review found that serious vaccine-related complications are extremely rare.
 And, to continue repeating the fact over and over and over, the researchers found that vaccines are not correlated, let alone causal, to autism.
-Essentially this study is an update or addendum to the Institute of Medicine (IOM), one of the most prestigious, apolitical, and scientific medicine organizations in the world, 2011 report on vaccine adverse effects.
-The report, which can be downloaded and read on your computer, Kindle, iPad and other reading devices, details the plausibility and causality of potential vaccine related adverse events.
+Essentially this study is an update or addendum to the National Academy of Medicine (NAM), one of the most prestigious, apolitical, and scientific medicine organizations in the world, 2011 report on vaccine adverse effects.
+The report, which can be downloaded and read on your computer, Kindle, iPad, and other reading devices, details the plausibility and causality of potential vaccine-related adverse events.
 I discussed some of their findings previously, and there were few serious adverse effects related to vaccines.

 Let’s take a look at the study.
 The authors examined 20,478 articles (that’s a huge number) that were identified as being related to the studio of vaccines.
 Of those, 67 were included in the systematic review based on the following criteria:

 - They excluded any papers that dealt with vaccines which are not available in the USA or that are no longer used in the USA.

-- They excluded papers about vaccines that didn’t included any safety data (which, amazingly, was approximately 17,000 papers).
+- They excluded papers about vaccines that didn’t include any safety data (which, amazingly, was approximately 17,000 papers).

 - They excluded papers that were not in English or actually couldn’t be found.